Special Educational Needs: support in England

 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-There are a number of specialist charities that offer online or telephone help on SEND issues:
+There are a number of specialist charities that offer online or telephone help on special education needs and disability (SEND) issues:

-Anyone who is considering making a formal appeal to the Tribunal (more on which below) should get specialist individual advice.
+Individuals considering making a formal appeal to the First-tier Tribunal, which handles appeals against local authority decisions on special educational needs, (more on this below) may wish to get specialist advice.

 There are several pathways for parents and carers who haven’t been able to resolve a SEND issue by talking to the school or college: